 |

-Investment activity in Haskovo district again remained slack in 2021.
-The number of non-financial enterprises in the district was 52 per 1,000 population, compared to 60 per 1,000 population in the country.
-FTA acquisition expenditures went up but nevertheless remained low at 1,400 BGN/person, compared to 3,100 BGN/person nationally.
-FDI stock decreased for a second year in a row to 614 EUR/person and also remained considerably below the national average of 4,100 EUR/person.
-These indicator values also account for the relatively limited production value, in spite of a considerable increase compared to the year before.
+Investment activity in Haskovo district again remained slack in 2022.
+The number of non-financial enterprises in the district was 68 per 1,000 population, compared to 70 per 1,000 population in the country.
+TFA acquisition expenditures went up but nevertheless remained extremely low at 1,700 BGN/person, compared to 4,300 BGN/person nationally.
+FDI also increased to 680 EUR/person, against the national average of 4,500 EUR/person.
+These indicator values account for the relatively limited production value, in spite of a considerable increase compared to the year before.
 Utilization of EU funds is also relatively low.
-By 30 June 2023, payments made in the district to beneficiaries of EU operational programs amounted to 1,910 BGN/person, which is half the national average of 2,836 BGN/person.
+By 30 June 2024, payments made in the district to beneficiaries of EU operational programs amounted to 2,213 BGN/person, versus the national average of 3,175 BGN/person.
 Within the district, the highest amounts were utilized by the municipality of Svilengrad.
+The relative size of research and development expenditure remains extremely low, only above that in Targovishte.

 Number of non-financial companies per 1,000 people (2022) |